Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 **(3)Motion Design**
 The main motions used in Re:source are the status change of button, the horizontal transformation of paragraph and some animation that connects the storyline.
 The animations are either triggered on hover, scrolling or mouse movement.

+In the long page with rich content, like the "Our-Mission" page and "Donation-Guide" page, parallax effect and some easing motion will be used to reduce user fatigue.
 [More content here after development]

 > Google Fonts.
 (2020).
 Google Fonts. [online] Available at: https://fonts.google.com/specimen/Merriweather#about [Accessed 28 Jun.
 2020].